About the Kiel University

 This cluster is exploring new, intelligent materials and complex systems to constantly monitor and treat critical diseases.
 To excel in this new field of excellence, an intensive inter-departmental collaboration of various medical areas, physics, chemistry, bionic, electronical engineering, computer science and material science is necessary.

 ‘Inflammation at Interfaces’ puts the focus on the molecular research of molecular diversity within plants, animals, and humans.
 The cluster aims to develop fundamental knowledge of interactions between genetics and environment that originate in complex diseases.
 Also, this cluster focuses on developing possible preventative measures.

 Kiel University exists as a land university already since 1665.
-In physics famous scientists did research in Kiel like Heinrich Hertz and Max Planck (pioneers of radiation physics and quantum physics) or astrophysicists like Albrecht Unsöld.
-Also today the physics in Kiel is a living and internationally recognised department in whose institutes many update and attractive research directions are represented.
-In the working group plasma physics/plasma technology intensely applied research is pursued beside basic research (e.g., of complex plasmas).
-Including among other thinks experimental researchin the field of plasma wall interaction and to edge layer phenomena of process plasmas.
-For example the group measured the power influx from the plasma on the worked on substrates as an important parameter for the optimisation by etching and coating processes.
+In physics, famous scientists did research in Kiel like Heinrich Hertz and Max Planck (pioneers of radiation physics and quantum physics) or astrophysicists like Albrecht Unsöld.
+Also today physics in Kiel is a living and internationally recognised department in whose institutes many update and attractive research directions are represented.
+In the working group plasma physics/plasma technology intensely applied research is pursued besides basic research (e.g., of complex plasmas).
+Including among other things experimental research in the field of plasma-wall interaction and edge layer phenomena of process plasmas.
+For example, the group measured the power influx from the plasma on the worked-on substrates as an important parameter for the optimisation of etching and coating processes.
 In addition, the development and testing of technological plasma processes are in the foreground.
-In particular including the modification of micro particles and powders, but also the use of atmospheric pressure plasmas.
+In particular includes the modification of microparticles and powders, but also the use of atmospheric pressure plasmas.